SheinaG/PECG/README.md

 ## Description

-Few steps are required to extract the morphological ECG biomarkers, thos steps are impelemented in the PEBM toolbox:
+Few steps are required to extract the morphological ECG biomarkers, those steps are implemented in the PECG toolbox:

-1. ECG Signal Preprocessing - Before computing the ECG morphological biomarkers, prefiltering of the raw ECG time series is performed to remove the baseline wander as well as remove high frequency noise.
-Specifically, the toolbox include a zero phase second-order infinite impulse response bandpass filter with the passband of 0.67Hz - 100Hz to remove baseline wander and high frequency noise.
-Also, the toolbox include an optional Notch filter that can be set to 50 or 60Hz to remove the power-line interference.
+1. ECG Signal Preprocessing - Before computing the ECG morphological biomarkers, prefiltering of the raw ECG time series is performed to remove the baseline wander and the high frequency noise.
+Specifically, the toolbox includes a zero phase second-order infinite impulse response bandpass filter with the passband of 0.67Hz - 100Hz.
+Also, the toolbox includes an optional Notch filter that can be set to 50 or 60Hz to remove the power-line interference.

-2. ECG Fiducial Points Detection - The toolbox include the epltd R-peaks algorithem, and the the well-known wavedet algorithm for ECG fiducial points  detection.
+2. ECG Fiducial Points Detection - The toolbox includes the epltd R-peaks algorithm, and the well-known wavedet algorithm for ECG fiducial points  detection.

 3. Engineering of ECG Biomarkers - Using the fiducial points ECG biomarkers are engineered for individual ECG cycles.
-When a biomarker cannot be engineered because some fiducial points could not be detected by wavedet then the feature was marked as a NaN.
-For an ECG channel a total of 14 features are extracted from intervals duration and 8 from waves characteristics to describe the ECG morphology.
+When a biomarker cannot be engineered because some fiducial points could not be detected by wavedet, then the feature was marked as a NaN.
+For an ECG channel, a total of 14 features are extracted from intervals duration and 8 from waves characteristics to describe the ECG morphology.

 ![alt text](https://github.com/SheinaG/pebm_new/blob/master/ecg_wth_bio.png?raw=true)